CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

     ```

-When integrating Capgo later, make sure you have a stable internet connection and valid SSL certificates.
+When integrating CodePushGo later, make sure you have a stable internet connection and valid SSL certificates.

 With these steps done, you're set for a smooth Capacitor development process.
 Next, you’ll install the Capacitor CLI.